SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

 Thermal Zone Settings
 ================================================
-When a zone template is first assigned to a zone object (brep), hundreds of zone settings are assigned to the zone based on the template.
-All zone information can be reviewed and edited by selecting the edit button in the thermal model object table.
+When a zone template is first assigned to a zone object (brep), hundreds of zone settings are assigned to the zone object based on a template.
+ClimateStudio comes with hundreds of pre-populated zone templates based on vetted data sets such as the US Department of Energy Commercial Prototype Building Models that are stored in a `Template Libary`_.
+Once assigned to a zone, all zone information can be reviewed and edited by selecting the edit button in the thermal model object table.

+.. _Template Libary: manageLibrary.html

 .. figure:: images/thermalZoneSettings.png
    :width: 900px
    :align: center

-The Zone Settings panel is organized into six tabs: Loads, HVAC, Ventilation, Water, Material and Settings.
+Zone infomation are assigned to each zone individually, meaning that if the user changes the properties of one zone from the default template value, those properties remain unchanges for other zones in the model with the same base template.
+To edit multiple zones at a time, select those zones using control or shift in the thermal model properties tab before invoking the zone settings panel.
+As shown below, the panel is organized into six tabs: Loads, HVAC, Ventilation, Water, Material and Settings.

 .. figure:: images/thermalZoneSettings2.png
    :width: 600px